 All videos in the Media Library collections can be used by teachers and educators engaged in Primary to Grade 12 public education in Nova Scotia.

 |How do I borrow videos from the Lending Collection?||

 Teachers can choose their videos by consulting subject catalogues, searching the on-line database or by requesting that staff search for curriculum related topics.
-Once you’ve decided on the videos you want, just send us your list by one of the following ways:
+Once you’ve decided on the videos you want, simply fill out our online form or contact us if you have questions.

 |How long can I have the videos?||

 Videos from the Lending Collection may be borrowed for approximately one week and must be returned promptly so that we may fulfill our commitments to all clients.
 If an extension of time is required, a special request should be made when the resource is ordered or as soon as possible after the need for an extension is determined.
 The "Due" date on the packing slip is the day by which you must send the loan video back to the Education Media Library.
 Postage costs to and from Nova Scotia schools are paid by the Media Library.
 A special return label is enclosed in the shipping box and should be completed as indicated.
 Videos are delivered within 2 days by ExpressPost.

 Yes, videos from the Duplication Collection have been purchased by the Media Library with a license to make copies.
 Once copied, the programs are then the property of the school/teacher and may be kept and used for the life of the media.
 These videos can be ordered in the same manner as loan titles (see above) and are generally shipped within 5 business days of receipt of the order.